Attila Melegh: Career

 In 2009, Melegh was appointed as an associate professor at Corvinus University of Budapest, where he continues to engage in academic activities.
-He also held a position as a college professor at Pal Tomori College from 2009 to 2017, where he initiated an international studies program.
+He also served as a college professor at Pal Tomori College from 2009 to 2017, during which time he initiated an international studies program.
 Melegh established the Karl Polányi Research Center for Global Social Studies at Corvinus University and served as a founding director from 2014 to 2022.

 In June 2015, he became involved in a controversy related to migration issues.
 Origo.hu, a pro-government news website published his remark that people who come from almost everywhere to the developed countries are better than the domestic population.

 As Válasz.hu reported, Melegh cited pre-2015 data indicating that immigrants to Hungary exhibited higher levels of education and greater participation in the Hungarian labor market compared to native Hungarians.

 For Summer 2024 he has been selected as a Vienna Karl Polanyi Visiting Professor at Vienna University of Economics and Business, where he will conduct a PhD seminar, an internal workshop, and deliver an open lecture titled "Balancing the Imbalanced".

-He is the managing editor for English edition of Demográfia, an annual journal of the Demographic Committee at the Hungarian Academy of Sciences and of the Hungarian Demographic Research Institute.
+He is the managing editor for the English edition of Demográfia, an annual journal of the Demographic Committee at the Hungarian Academy of Sciences and of the Hungarian Demographic Research Institute.

 Melegh is a member of advisory board at Journal Stanovnistvo, a Serbian journal of Population Studies, and Comparativ, official journal of the European Network in Universal and Global History, where he is a member of the steering committee.

 In 2025, Melegh appeared as an interviewee in the Partizán documentary 10 év gyűlölet [Ten Years of Hate], which examines the Hungarian government’s fear- and hate-based propaganda from 2015 to 2025.

-Same year, he received the Academy Awards from Hungarian Academy of Sciences at the celebration of the organisation's 200th anniversary.
+In the same year, he received the Academy Awards from Hungarian Academy of Sciences at the celebration of the organisation's 200th anniversary.